 So, what should tourists wear in India?

 - Clothing that covers the knees, cleavage and shoulders is ideal.
+If you’re unsure, here are some cute modest dresses for inspiration!

 - Light, loose cotton outfits will keep you covered but cool and comfortable.